-Life Cycle Assessment (LCA) is widely used to measure and verify the environmental impacts associated with developing biobased products.
-Limitations to LCA mean that it may not reflect the true life-cycle of a product and new methodologies such as Complex Value Optimisation for Resource Recovery (CVORR) are being developed to allow a fuller picture to be formed.
-This module is designed to provide a detailed knowledge and understanding of LCA and an insight into CVORR and Environmental Product Declarations (EPD) for professionals concerned with assessing the sustainability credentials of a biobased product or waste.
+Life Cycle Assessment (LCA) is widely used to measure and verify the environmental impacts associated with food and biobased products.
+Limitations relating to approach, scope and data mean that LCAs may not always fully reflect impacts across the whole life-cycle of a product.
+Regulations and evaluation of findings are therefore important aspects in the application of LCAs, while new methodologies such as Complex Value Optimisation for Resource Recovery (CVORR) are being developed with a wider scope than traditional LCAs.
+This module is designed to provide a detailed knowledge and understanding of LCA and an insight into CVORR and Environmental Product Declarations (EPD) for professionals concerned with assessing the sustainability credentials of a food, biobased product, or waste material.

 The course will consist of a series of lectures and guided learning focused on: